 Raises aren't what they used to be, and neither is job security.
-For these reasons, some workers turn to freelancing.
+For these reasons, some workers turn to freelance work.
 If you're looking to supplement your income, or test the waters for a whole new career, freelancing might be the answer.
 Here's how to find the best freelance jobs for your skills, needs, and experience.
-Also review tips on how to find funding if you want to start freelancing.
+Also, review tips on how to find funding if you want to start freelancing.

 4 Tips for Finding Freelance Work